perltidy/perltidy/docs/eos_flag.md

 Let us make a list of all possible sets of modes to be sure that all cases are covered.
 If each of the three states could be in 'B' or 'C' mode then we would have a total of 2 x 2 x 2 = 8 combinations of states.
+Each end may either be a file or a string reference.
 Here is a list of them, with a note indicating which ones are possible, and when:

-    1 - B->B->B  always ok
+    #   modes    when
-    2 - B->B->C  never (trailing B->C never done)
+    1 - B->B->B  always ok: (file or string )->(file or string) 2 - B->B->C  never (trailing B->C never done)
     3 - B->C->B  ok if destination is a file or -eos is set     [NEW DEFAULT] 4 - B->C->C  ok if destination is a string and -neos is set [OLD DEFAULT]